 So you have arrived.
 First things first: do not, we repeat, do not agree to go with taxi drivers free-roaming in the airport, bus or train station.

 Their services will cost you three, four or even five times as mush as the usual rate.
 It all depends on how greedy each individual driver is.
 You can easily save a lot of money if you take care of the airport transfer in advance.

-If your starting point is Minsk central bus station or railway station, you have Minsk metro and ground transportation at your immediate disposal.
+If your starting point is Minsk central bus station or railway station, you have Minsk subway and ground transport at your immediate disposal.

 *as of the date of the article’s publication – note BelarusFeed.

-It is very difficult to get lost in Minsk subway.
+It is very difficult to get lost in Minsk metro.
 It has only two lines now, the third is being constructed.
 Every entrance is marked with a red “M” letter.

-Maskoŭskaja line has 15 stations, and Aŭtazavodskaja counts 14.
+Maskoŭskaja line of Minsk subway has 15 stations, and Aŭtazavodskaja counts 14.
 The pass between lines is located at Kastryčnickaja and Kupałaŭskaja stations.